A cameo in porcelain – If you for shoot for long enough, you’ll get lucky… sometimes.

 Lastly, note where the lights are positioned.
 They are effectively flooding light on both sides of the face.
 This gives highly defined detail, with minimum shadows on the face.
 This adds to the flat look, specifically on the face.
 And, of course for this shot that is the brief.

 Further to this, you can see a change in the lighting from shot to shot that we were trying to achieve by comparing a shot from earlier before we moved the lights by clicking here

 Katie 1:1 – 100% – Screen Grab

-Adobe Camera RAW Import Settings: Very little unsharp masking was applied to the shot.
+Adobe Camera RAW (ACR) Import Settings: Very little unsharp masking was applied to this shot.
 ACR adds 40 as standard.
 I bumped it up to 53ish, and masked some noise that was appearing in the foliage in the background.
 I added saturation (applied locally with the paint brush tool) to both the greenery, to add verdancy to the greens, and a very small amount to the lips to increase the intensity of the lipstick and the reflections.
 It didn’t need much, as it had already been very well made up, or, “pretouched” by the MUA.
 I also added around 1/2 stop of exposure around the eyes, centred under them.

 The rest is all Katie, and what her parents gave her.